canonical/checkbox/CONTRIBUTING.md

 ## General recommendations

 - The codebase uses [black] for formatting, with `line-length` set to `79`.
+- Install [black] inside your virtual environment using pip instead of using Debian packages from apt, as the versions in pip are more up-to-date.
 - Use `git config blame.ignoreRevsFile .git-blame-ignore-revs` if you want to [ignore commits related to black formatting].
 - Setup your editor of choice to run [autopep8] on save.
 This helps keep